ShreySatapara/shreysatapara/README.md

 ## I'm a Student, Blockchain Developer, and novoice data scientist!

-- 🔭 I’m currently working on GAN for network intrusion detection!
+- 🔭 currently working on GAN for network intrusion detection!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 currently imporving my skills on ML and DL.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.

 ### Connect me: